Polyfrost/Knowledgebase/oneconfig/failed-to-download.md

 Since OneConfig downloads its core files from another server, some antiviruses will detect it as a form of malware & block it.
 McAfee, for example, used to detect our servers as a PUP.&#x20;

 * Make sure all antivirus software is up-to-date
-* Check that your virus isn't blocking OneConfig or other Polyfrost services
+* Check that your antivirus isn't blocking OneConfig or other Polyfrost services

 ## Using a VPN